How to Get From Kathmandu to Pokhara: The Ultimate Guide

 ARRIVING INTO POKHARA

-All buses arriving into Pokhara from Kathmandu drop you off at Pokhara Tourist Bus park (map here), around 15mins frown Pokhara Lakeside via taxi (or around a 45 minute walk).
+All buses arriving in Pokhara from Kathmandu drop you off at Pokhara Tourist Bus Park (map here), around 15 minutes frown Pokhara Lakeside via taxi (or around a 45-minute walk).

 Upon arrival, you’ll be met with literally hundreds of taxi drivers asking for your business.
 Push through, grab your bags and make your way outside the tourist bus park before committing to a taxi fare.